General Tax Bill Information

 If you do not receive a tax bill by the 1st week in July, please contact our office.
 There a few reasons why you may not have received a bill.
 We will be happy to assist you with any questions you may have.

 Our office encourages the taxpayers of Clinton to make payments by mail or drop the payment in the locked box (during working hours) located directly outside of our office in the Clinton Town Hall during office hours.
+Only come inside to pay if paying by Cash.
 Please make all checks payable to the Town of Clinton.

 Please enclose the tax bill stub(s) for the bill(s) you are paying.
 Place in a sealed envelope.
 If you include a self-addressed stamped envelope, we will return the receipts.
 We are sorry at this time we do not accept credit card payments in the office.
 Go online to our website www.clintonct.org to pay by credit or debit card or by electronic check.